thornjad/aero/README.md

    font settings.

 4. Launch Emacs, and answer the questions in the Dotfile wizard installer.
-If you are new to Emacs and Spacemacs, then it's fine to just accept the default choices.
+If you are new to Emacs and Starmacs, then it's fine to just accept the default choices.
 It's easy to try the other choices later, without having to reinstall Spacemacs.
 They can be changed in the dotfile `~/.spacemacs`.